YoVVassup/Ra2CsfFile/README.md

 # SadPencil.Ra2CsfFile

 ## .NET Library
-This is a .NET Standard 2.0 Library to load, edit, and save string table files (.csf) for Red Alert 2.
+This is a .Net Framework v4.0 Library to load, edit, and save string table files (.csf) for Red Alert 2.
 Also, (de)serialize the string table from/to .ini files.

-## Example use

-See `ExampleApp/Program.cs` file.

 ## License